thom/aws-recoverability/README.md

 ![Reverted website](screenshots/s3_season_revert.png) _Reverted website_

-Deleting a versioned object does not actually delete it but only sets a delete marker:
+Deleting a versioned object does not delete it but only sets a delete marker:

 ![Deleted website](screenshots/s3_deletion.png) _Deleted website_